Dale Carnegie: Biography

 During World War I he served in the U.S. Army spending the time at Camp Upton.
-His draft card noted he had filed for conscientious objector status and had a loss of a forefinger.
+His draft card noted he had filed for conscientious objector status and was missing a forefinger.

 By 1916, Dale conducted a sold out lecture at Carnegie Hall.
 Some time later he changed his last name's spelling because—as he explained to fellow Missourians while visiting in the 1930s—"none of his friends or correspondents spelled it correctly and he didn't want to constantly correct them."
 Carnegie's first collection of his writings was Public Speaking: a Practical Course for Business Men (1926), later entitled Public Speaking and Influencing Men in Business (1932).
 In 1936, Simon & Schuster published How to Win Friends and Influence People.
 The book was a bestseller from its debut.
 By the time of Carnegie's death, the book had sold five million copies in 31 languages, and there had been 450,000 graduates of his Dale Carnegie Institute.
 It has been stated in the book that he had critiqued over 150,000 speeches in his participation in the adult education movement of the time.

 Personal life

 His first marriage ended in divorce in August 1931.

-On November 5, 1944, he married his former secretary, Dorothy Price Vanderpool (1913–1998), who also had been divorced.
+On November 5, 1944, he married his former secretary, Dorothy Price Vanderpool (1912–1998), who also had been divorced.
 Vanderpool had a daughter, Rosemary, from her first marriage.
 She and Carnegie had a daughter, Donna Dale.
 Dorothy ran the Carnegie company following Dale's death.

 Carnegie died of Hodgkin lymphoma on November 1, 1955, at his home in Forest Hills, New York.
 He was buried in the Belton cemetery in Cass County, Missouri.